• Skip to primary navigation

 Chimichurri is an Argentian sauce traditionally used on grilled meat.
 Usually made with parsley, I’ve found that it can be amazing with other herbs too — like in basil chimichurri.

-Turns out, chimichurri is also great made with swiss chard.
+Turns out, chimichurri is also great made with Swiss chard.
 Swiss chard has a milder, slightly sweeter flavor than other greens, which works exceptionally well in this sauce.
 No, it’s not traditional — but it is so, so good.

 Swiss Chard Chimichurri Sauce